 - (b) The County Board Chairperson shall appoint 2 alternate members to the Board who are subject to the approval of the County Board.
 Annually, the Chairperson of the County Board shall designate 1 of the alternate members as the first alternate and the other as the second alternate.
 The first alternate shall act, with full power, only when a member of the Board refuses to vote because of a conflict of interest or when a member is absent.
-The second alternate shall act only when the first alternate refuses to vote because of a conflict of interest or is absent, or if more than 1 member of the Board refuses to vote because of a conflict of interest or are absent. - (2) Powers.
-The Board shall have the following powers: - (a) To hear and decide appeals where it is alleged that there is an error in any determination made by the Administrator. - (b) To wholly or in part, affirm, reverse, or modify any determination of the Administrator if the Board confirms an error in said determination.
+The second alternate shall act only when the first alternate refuses to vote because of a conflict of interest or is absent, or if more than 1 member of the Board refuses to vote because of a conflict of interest or are absent. - (2) (3)Powers.
+The Board shall have the following powers: - (a) To hear and decide appeals where it is alleged that there is anerror in any order, requirement, decision, or determination made by the Administrator. - (b) To wholly or in part, affirm, reverse, or modify any determination of the Administrator if the Board confirms an error in said determination.
 To that end, the Board shall have all the powers of the Administrator. - (c) To authorize upon appeal in specific cases, such variance to the terms of this chapter ordinance, as will not be contrary to the public interest, where, owing to special conditions peculiar to a specific lot or tract of land, a literal enforcement will result in an unnecessary hardship, and so that the spirit of this chapter shall be observed and substantial justice done.
-In every case where a variance from these standards has been granted by the Board, the minutes of the Board shall affirmatively show that an unnecessary hardship exists, and the records of the Board shall clearly demonstrate in what particular and specific respects an unnecessary hardship is created. - (d) To grant special exceptions and variances for renewable energy resource systems.
-If the Board denies an application for a special exception or variances for such a system, the Board shall provide a written statement of the reasons for denying the application. - (e) To call on any other county department or official for assistance in the performance of its duties, and it shall be the duty of each other department and official to render such assistance as may be reasonably required. - (3) Rules and Procedures.
+In every case where a variance from these regulations standards has been granted by the Board, the minutes of the Board shall affirmatively show that an unnecessary hardship exists, and the records of the Board shall clearly show demonstrate in what particular and specific respects an unnecessary hardship is created. - (d) To grant special exceptions and variances for renewable energy resource systems.
+If the Board denies an application for a special exception or variances for such a system, the Board shall provide a written statement of the reasons for denying the application. - (e) To reverse or affirm wholly or in part or modify any order requirement, determination or decision appealed from and shall make such order, requirement, decision, or determination as ought to be made on sthe premises, and to that end, shall have all the powers of the Administrator.
+The concurring vote of 2 members of the Board shall be necessary to reverse any action appealed from or to decide in favor of the applicant on any matter on which it is required to pass or to effect any variation in the requirements of this chapter. - (f) To call on any other county department or official for assistance in the performance of its duties, and it shall be the duty of each other department and official to render such assistance as may be reasonably required. - (3) (2) Rules and Procedures.
 The Board shall adopt rules for the conduct of business of the Board.
-The Board may adopt further rules as necessary to carry into effect the regulations of the County Board. - (a) An appeal to the Board may be taken by any aggrieved person, or by any officer, department, board, or bureau of the municipality affected by any decision of the Administrator.
-Such appeal shall be taken within 30 days, as provided by the rules of the Board, by filing with the Administrator and with the Board, a notice of appeal in writing, specifying the grounds thereof.
-The Administrator shall then transmit to the Board all the papers constituting the records upon which the action appealed from was taken.
-The Chairperson shall fix a date for hearing the appeal and cause notice thereof to all parties in interest as provided by the rules of the Board.
+The Board may adopt further rules as necessary to carry into effect the regulations of the County Board.